nedtaylor/athena/docs/joss/paper.md

 Most of the core framework, including the training infrastructure, automatic differentiation system, and core layer implementations, was written directly by the authors.
 Some newer experimental layer types, including early implementations of neural operators and upcoming Kolmogorov–Arnold networks, were initially generated with assistance from generative AI tools and subsequently reviewed, tested, and refined by the authors.
+Implementation of ONNX json-format model export and import functionality has been supported by generative AI tools (particularly for graph and neural operator implementations), with all generated code manually reviewed and validated by the authors to ensure correctness and consistency with the library design.

 Generative AI tools were also used to assist with drafting inline documentation and editing portions of the written documentation.
 All generated material was manually reviewed and validated by the authors to ensure correctness and consistency with the software implementation.